Liposuction Procedures, Risks & Recovery

 After you have your liposuction, your next focus is going to be on making a full recovery.

-The extent of your liposuction recovery will be largely dependent upon the type of anesthesia that was given to you during your procedure and how much fat was removed.
+The extent of your recovery will be largely dependent upon the type of anesthesia you were given and how much fat was removed.
 However, as a general rule, the more invasive your surgery was, the longer your recovery period is going to be.

 In most cases, especially if you have been given general anesthesia, your plastic surgeon will request that someone looks after you for the first night after your liposuction surgery.